EyeSeeTea/ESTools/DHIS2/dutyday/README.md

 ## Servers section

 List of server details where each server must have:
 server_name: Unique identifier used in actions.servers to reference the server.
+Its used in the output report too.
 type: Specify if the server runs tomcat or docker for analytics. (tomcat or docker)
+docker_name: only required by docker type.
+cataline_file: Only required to read cataline log of tomcat instances.
+backups: Backup .log absolute path
+analytics: Analytics log .log absolute path
+cloning: Cloning log .log absolute path
 host: Hostname or IP address.
 user: Username for SSH connection.
 keyfile: Path to SSH private key.
 logger_path: Repository path on host.
 proxy: proxy to be used by github_updater
-Additional fields like proxy, catalina_file, docker_name, url, backups may be required based on actions.

 ## Actions